prashanthsriram-s/google-search-from-terminal/README.md

 <b>Requirements</b>:
   1. Microsoft Edge has to be installed already (the package microsoft-edge should be there) (Check other branches for other browsers)
   2. Linux (Works only on Linux Terminal)
- (This script merely launches google-chrome with the argument as https://google.com/search?q=YOUR_ARGUMENTS_HERE .
+ (This script merely launches microsoft-edge with the argument as https://google.com/search?q=YOUR_ARGUMENTS_HERE .
 So, without a google chrome, this cannot run)

 <b>Instructions to set-up</b>: